Chaoboridae

 Chaoboridae, commonly known as phantom midges or glassworms, is a family of fairly common midges with a cosmopolitan distribution.
-They are closely related to the Corethrellidae and Chironomidae; the adults are differentiated through peculiarities in wing venation.
+They are closely related to the Corethrellidae and Chironomidae, and adults can be distinguished by specific features of their wing venation.
+The family includes approximately 55 aquatic species distributed across about six genera.

-If they eat at all, the adults feed on nectar.
-The larvae are aquatic and unique in their feeding method: the antennae of phantom midge larvae are modified into grasping organs slightly resembling the raptorial arms of a mantis, with which they capture prey.
-They feed largely on small insects such as mosquito larvae and crustaceans such as Daphnia.
-The antennae impale or crush the prey, and then bring it to the larval mouth, or stylet.
+Adult phantom midges, if they feed at all, primarily consume nectar.
+The larvae are aquatic and notable for their unique feeding strategy: the antennae are modified into grasping organs, somewhat resembling the raptorial arms of a mantis, which they use to capture prey.
+They primarily feed on small insects, such as mosquito larvae, and crustaceans, including Daphnia.
+The antennae impale or crush the prey before bringing it to the larval mouth, or stylet.

-The larvae swim and sometimes form large swarms in their lacustrine habitats.
+Larvae swim actively and sometimes form large swarms in their lacustrine habitats.

 Description

 The larvae are nearly transparent, sometimes with a slightly yellow cast; their most opaque features are two air bags, one in the thorax, one in the abdomen about in the second last segment.
 The adults are delicate flies that closely resemble Chironomidae.
-Their antennae are 15-segmented and the females' antennae are somewhat bristly; the males' antennae in contrast, are very plumose.
-In this respect too they resemble many of the Nematocera, and in particular the Chironomidae.
+Their antennae are 15-segmented and the females' antennae are somewhat bristly; the males' antennae, in contrast, are very plumose.
+In this respect, too, they resemble many of the Nematocera, and in particular the Chironomidae.
 The species vary in size from about 2 mm to 10 mm long in their adult stages.

 Genera

-These 26 genera belong to the family Chaoboridae:
+There are about 90 species in the family Chaoboridae in about 17 extant and 11 extinct genera.